To main content

 Then there’s the fact that the green color of the marzipan is of paramount importance.
 A yellow or pink cake, although virtually the same, is instead called a Carl Gustaf cake or an Opera cake.
 The secret to Vetekatten’s Princess cake is more basic than that, according to Johan Sandelin-Järnåsen: Fresh cream, a freshly baked sponge, and a batch of newly rolled marzipan.

 "Interpreting a princess cake is much like interpreting a semla.
-At the end of the day, it’s the customer that decides if it’s a worthy semla or not".
+At the end of the day, it’s the customer's decision if it’s a worthy cake or not".

 Another topic that easily turns toxic is the question of who should get the decorative marzipan rose.
 A birthday child might seem like the obvious person, but the choice isn’t always as clear-cut.
 Just grabbing the rose for yourself without asking is seriously frowned upon.
 But Johan Sandelin-Järnåsen has an easy way out of unnecessary conflicts.